freemocap/documentation/docs/Writerside/topics/resources/groundplane_calibration.md

 ![image](how_to_recording_calibration.png)

 1. Choose the `Record Calibration Videos` option.
-Set all other parameters (e.g. square size) as normal
+Set all other parameters (e.g. square size, board choice) as normal.
-2. Check the `Use Charuco as groundplane` checkbox and then proceed with recording your calibration according to the instructions above
+2. Check the `Use initial board position as origin` checkbox and then proceed with recording your calibration according to the instructions above

 **B. If processing an external calibration recording/reprocessing an existing calibration recording:**

 ![how_to_processing_calibration.png](how_to_processing_calibration.png)

 1. Go to the `Process Data` tab under the `Control Panel`
-2. Choose `Calibrate from Active Recording`
+2. Choose `Calibrate from Active Recording`.
+Set all other parameters (e.g. square size, board choice) as normal.
-3. Check the `Use Charuco as groundplane` checkbox
+3. Check the `Use initial Charuco board position as groundplane origin` checkbox
 4. Press `Run Calibration`